pbl64k/icfpc2015/README.md

 All attempts to incorporate phrases of power into scoring resulted in suboptimal outcomes, so I just relied on BFS getting the phrases of power into solutions naturally.

-Apart from the phrase listed in the original specification ("ei!") and three phrases listed in the qualification problem initial positions ("ia! ia!", "r'lyeh", "yuggoth") I only managed to discover two other phrases related to the original Cthulhu Mythos -- "necronomicon" and "yogsothoth".
+Apart from the phrase listed in the original specification ("ei!") and the three phrases listed in the qualification problem initial positions ("ia! ia!", "r'lyeh", "yuggoth") I only managed to discover two other phrases related to the original Cthulhu Mythos -- "necronomicon" and "yogsothoth".
 The rest of the phrases seemed to be related to the Extended Mythos that I'm not familiar with.
 So even with the hints in the official twitter I felt I had little chance to discover those.